quiltdata/quilt/docs/Catalog/Preview.md

 ## Advanced

 The Quilt catalog supports secure, custom Javascript-enabled visualizations and dashboards embedded inside iframes.
 It's up to you what JS library you'll import and use.

 To enable "permissive" visualizations, check the `Enable permissive HTML rendering` checkbox in [Bucket settings](/catalog/admin#buckets).
 Please note that rendering Javascript-enabled HTML files in your S3 bucket or Quilt package creates a short-lived **publicly available** session for the lifetime of the session, although all session traffic _remains encrypted_.

-### Example:
+### Example

 1. `report.html` is a file that includes a publicly available JS library and custom embedded script.
 2. Opening `report.html` generates  a new session `temporary-session-id`.
 3. The file is served from the iframe relative-path `/temporary-session-id/report.html`.
-4. All relative media and scripts are rendered in the same iframe relative-path format:
+4. All relative media and scripts are rendered in the same iframe relative-path
+   format:
-    - `./img.jpg` is served as `/temporary-session-id/img.jpg`
+    * `./img.jpg` is served as `/temporary-session-id/img.jpg`
-    - `script.js` is served as `/temporary-session-id/script.js`
+    * `script.js` is served as `/temporary-session-id/script.js`

-> **All files in the same package** are made temporarily publicly-available (for lifetime of the session) under `/temporary-session-id`, even if not explicitly referenced in `report.html`.
+> **All files in the same package** are made temporarily publicly-available (for
+> lifetime of the session) under `/temporary-session-id`, even if not explicitly referenced in `report.html`.